oracle-livelabs/developer/rest-services-for-adb-appdevlive/create-table/create-table.md

 ## Task 2: Auto-REST Enable a Table

-1. REST enabling a table couldn't be easier.
+1. REST enabling a table is simple.
 To do this, find the table we just created named **CSV_DATA** in the navigator on the left of the SQL Worksheet.

     ![Using the navigator on the left of the SQL Worksheet, find the CSV_DATA Table](./images/using-navigator-to-find-table.png)